-All the URLs given above are standard WordPress admin URLs for localhost.
-However, it can be different for different users based upon their localhost, project name, or WordPress directory.
+All the links given above are the default WordPress login URLs for localhost.
+It can be different for different users based upon their localhost, port number, project name or WordPress directory.

 Let me explain to you what it means, So you can change your WordPress admin login URL as per your localhost settings & WordPress project name.

-- http://localhost – This refers to the default localhost address & acts as a domain name in the localhost.
-If your localhost uses any port number like 8080, 8088, etc, then you can use it with your port number like http://localhost:8080
+- localhost – This refers to the default localhost address & acts as a domain name in the localhost.
+If your localhost uses any port number like 8080, 8088, etc, then you can use it with your port number like localhost:8080

 - /wordpress – This refers to the standard WordPress directory or project name that contains all the WordPress files, folders of your project.
 So if your WordPress directory or project name is different, then you can use that name here.

 - /wp-admin | /admin | /login | /wp-login.php – These all are the default WordPress admin URL suffixes, that tell WordPress, you are trying to access the WordPress admin login page.

 How to Access WordPress Admin on a Live Site

 To log in to WordPress admin on a live site, you can follow the links given below. ( Replace your-domain-name.com with your domain name ).

 - https://your-domain-name.com/wp-admin ( if you have an SSL certificate installed, then use https:// )